WHAT ARE THE MOST HIGHLY DEMANDED JOBS IN GERMANY?

 - Architects and civil engineers

-More work is needed to make your dreams of moving to Berlin come true.
+More work is needed to make your dreams of moving to Germany come true.
 We recommend taking these steps:

 1) Check into whether or not you need a visa to work in Germany, and if yes, which type.